zpalmtree/violetminer/README.md

 Note that changing the `name` field does not do anything.
 It is only there to help you identify which device has which id.
 It's highly recommended that you don't change the `name` or `id` fields, or you may end up with quite a confusing result.

+You can always delete your config file, and let the program regenerate it, if you mess up.

 ### Optimization method

 By default, the program will automatically choose the optimization method to use.